francesco-di-maggio/pyomyosc/README.md

 # pyomyosc

-Python OSC bridge for Myo armband.
+Python OSC bridge for Myo armband(s).
 Stream EMG, IMU, and gesture data to Max/MSP, Pure Data, or any OSC-compatible software.
-Supports bidirectional control.

 ## Requirements